damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -	Dropping duplicate values from a data frame
 -	Making the data frame smaller in size
 -	**Reshaping a data frame into the rows and columns we want**
+-	Filling NA values in a data frame